GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/01.801-810/09.What-Is-the-Chaff/docs.md

 ---
+title: |
-title: 809.
-What Is the Chaff?
+    809. What Is the Chaff? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 809.
+What Is the Chaff?.
+What is the chaff, the word of man, When set against the wheat?
+Can it a dying soul sustain Like that immortal meat?
+    keywords:  |
-    keywords: Christ in Song, What Is the Chaff?, What is the chaff, the word of man,
+        Christ in Song, adventhymnals, advent hymnals, What Is the Chaff?, What is the chaff, the word of man.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 809. WHAT IS THE CHAFF?
+####  Christ in Song,

 ```txt
 1.